jeffdapaz/BacklogChatGPTAssistant/README.md

 ## Release Notes 📜

+### 1.2.1

+- Fixed the issue preventing the extension from loading correctly starting from version 17.12.0 of Visual Studio 2022.

 ### 1.2.0

 - Added support for projects that use User Story instead of Product Backlog Item.